All Research Projects

 A research project of the Department of Archaeology.

-The Egyptian Nile Delta has many hundreds of archaeological sites, about which very little is known and so, the development of the Nile Delta as an important element in ancient and modern Egyptian life and culture has been relatively little understood.
-After calls to focus on the threatened Nile delta sites by the Egyptian authorities, archaeologists began to turn their attention to the north of Egypt in the last twenty years.
-As part of this drive to obtain further information, the Delta Survey Project of the Egypt Exploration Society began to visit and document as many sites as possible and the North-West and North Delta Survey projects are part of this wider programme.
+The Egyptian Nile Delta has many hundreds of archaeological sites, about which very little is known and, therefore, the development of the Nile Delta as an important element in ancient and modern Egyptian life and culture has been relatively little understood.
+After calls to focus on the threatened Nile delta sites by the Egyptian authorities, archaeologists began to turn their attention to the north of Egypt in the last fifty years.
+As part of the drive to obtain further information, the Delta Survey Project of the Egypt Exploration Society began to visit and document as many sites as possible and the North-West and North Delta Survey projects are part of this wider programme.

-The NWDS has surveyed and visited over 70 sites in the north-west Nile Delta in order to obtain archaeological information about them.
-The surveys have mapped and studied pottery at the larger sites and drill augering has been carried out in the western Delta to locate the course of the abandoned Canopic Branch of the river.
-The project was funded by the AHRC between 2002-2007 and is supported by the Special Project of the British Academy administered by the Egypt Exploration Society and directed by Dr Jeffrey Spencer.
+The NDSP has surveyed and visited over 100 sites in the north-west Nile Delta in order to obtain archaeological information about them.
+The surveys have mapped and studied pottery at the larger sites and drill augering has been carried out in the western Delta to locate the course of the abandoned Canopic Branch of the river, as well as in the area of Tell Mutubis to detect earlier channels of the Rashid branch of the Nile.
+The project was funded by the AHRC between 2002-2007 and is now supported by the Special Project of the British Academy administered by the Egypt Exploration Society and directed by Dr Penelope Wilson since 2017.

-As documentation of sites continues, the project is also developing methods for the fast and cost-effective recording of information through a collaborative project with the University of Mansoura and Ministry of State for Antiquities.
-The aim of the training project is to enable the documentation, monitoring and investigation of sites far into the future.
-This part of the project will supported by an International Partnership Mobility Scheme Grant from 2014.
-Work has already started at the site of Tell Mutubis with support from the Amelia Projects of the Egypt Exploration Society and aims to continue as soon as is possible.
+The project also established methods for the fast and cost-effective recording of information through a collaborative project with the University of Mansoura and Ministry of State for Antiquities.
+The aim of the training project was to enable the documentation, monitoring and investigation of sites far into the future.
+This part of the project was supported by an International Partnership Mobility Scheme Grant from 2014-2017 where work at the site of Tell Mutubis was carried out with support from the Amelia Projects of the Egypt Exploration Society.

 - Wilson, Penelope. & Grigoropoulos, Dimitrios.
 (2009).
 The West Nile Delta Regional Survey, Beheira and Kafr el-Sheikh provinces.
 London: Egypt Exploration Society.